ryba-xek/vfdmod/README.md

 # About
-Vfdmod is a LinuxCNC userspace component designed to control any VFD that supports standard MODBUS RTU protocol.
+Vfdmod is a LinuxCNC user space component designed to control any VFD that supports standard MODBUS RTU protocol.

 # Features
 - Setting command speed with MODBUS function codes 0x06 (write holding register) and 0x10 (write multiple holding registers).